Processes

 The stdout

-qualifier allows you to capture the stdout
+qualifier allows you to output the stdout

 process sayHello {